Skip to contents

 Only reference locations within this climate distance are considered.
 When x_cov is provided, scalar thresholds are interpreted in Mahalanobis distance units.

-Function for weighting analogs during aggregation.
-Only weight options that are based on climate are allowed: "inverse_clim" (default), "gaussian_clim", "inverse_joint", "gaussian_joint".
+Kernel decay function for weighting analogs during aggregation.
+Only weighting options that are based on climate are allowed: "inverse_clim" (default), "gaussian_clim", "inverse_joint", "gaussian_joint".
 See analog_search() for details.

 theta